DannyRivasDev/Console-Check/README.md

 # Console-Check
-Check what console a game was released on.
+Check what console a game was released on using the wikipedia api.